ditscheri/laravel-check-constraints/README.md

 */
 ```

-Typical use cases for checks are date ranges, where the end date may not be before the start date, or prices with discounts:
+Typical use cases for such checks are date ranges, where the end date may not be before the start date, or prices with discounts:

 ```php
 Schema::create('events', function (Blueprint $table) {